The Unofficial FAQ

 6. Can I send text messages to a 7-Eleven Speak Out Wireless phone via the Internet or via e-mail, like on other providers?

 There is no official 7-Eleven form, but you can search for and use third-party SMS websites at your own risk.
-Note that regular incoming text message costs will apply and there is always a danger of the recipient’s number ending up on some sort of spam list.
+There is always a danger of the recipient’s number ending up on some sort of spam list.

 6a.
 Can I send picture messages?